Safeguarding children and families during the COVID-19 crisis

 Children with additional needs

 We know that children and young people with additional needs and disabilities are up to three times more likely to be abused or neglected than non-disabled children, and less likely to disclose harm due to communication and other difficulties.
-These children may still be able to access school during the COVID-19 response and this is an important safeguard for them.
-Families may find increased time at home and additional caring responsibilities, where external support opportunities may be limited, a strain.
+Even though these children may have been able to access schooling throughout the pandemic, the full re-opening of schools provides an important safeguard for them.
+However, with localised outbreaks that affect the opening of schools or require self-isolation, families may still find increased time at home and additional caring responsibilities, where external support opportunities may be limited, a strain.

 Practitioners should consider how they seek the voice of the child during these times, and whether online or telephone contact is enough to ensure their wellbeing and safety.
 This is especially important where communication difficulties make these means less effective.